Skip to main content

 Where can I find course reserves?

-If you need more help with placing reserves or finding reserves, contact Tess Graham tgraham@olemiss.edu or 662-915-5876.
+Find all course reserve materials on the Course Reserves page .
+If you need help placing items on reserve or locating reserve materials, contact Tess Graham at tgraham@olemiss.edu or call 662-915-5876.

 read more